Guangling Jian: Plot summary

 The story is set in 15th-century China during the Ming dynasty.
 Chen Shixing, the grandson of a renowned guqin player, has a serendipitous encounter that leads him to the legendary swordsman Zhang Danfeng.
-Zhang Danfeng, who is dying after a last hurrah, teaches Chen Shixing his most powerful skills and entrusts him with the mission of delivering a swordplay manual to Huo Tiandu at Mount Heaven.
+Zhang Danfeng, who is dying after exhausting himself in a last hurrah against his enemies, teaches Chen Shixing his most powerful skills and entrusts him with the mission of delivering a swordplay manual to Huo Tiandu at Mount Heaven.

-After three years of self-training, Chen Shixing sets out on his quest, starting a romance with Zhang Danfeng's grandniece Yun Hu while joining her in seeking justice for the victims of the corrupt official Long Wenguang.
+After three years of self-training, Chen Shixing sets out on his quest, starting a romance with Zhang Danfeng's great-niece, Yun Hu, while joining her in seeking justice for the victims of the corrupt official Long Wenguang.
 As political corruption spreads, Chen Shixing and his allies intervene to prevent the Ming government from signing a humiliating treaty with the Oirats.
 Along the way, Chen Shixing and Yun Hu uncover conspiracies within the wulin, while their companions find their own intertwined fates of love and duty.

 Long Wenguang allies himself with the Oirats but eventually meets his downfall.
-Fatally poisoned in the final battle, Chen Shixing fulfils his promise to deliver Zhang Danfeng's swordplay manual to Huo Tiandu, and then marries Yun Hu in his last days.
+Fatally poisoned in the final battle, Chen Shixing fulfils his promise to deliver Zhang Danfeng's swordplay manual to Huo Tiandu at Mount Heaven, and then marries Yun Hu in his last days.
 Before dying, he plays the "Guangling Melody" on his guqin — a final tribute to his master and a symbol of his life's harmony and sorrow.